LeonLonsdale/notes/packages/redux.md

 - Use the function and store its output.
 - It accepts an object as an argument, with properties `name`, `initialState`, and `reducers`.
-- The `reducers` property should be an object containing reducer functions.
+- The `reducers` property should be an object containing functions that will be used to create action creators.
 - Reducer functions gain access to `state` and `action`.

 ```ts